 giving insight for living. –Psalm 19:8 NLT

 We often think of rules and laws as preventing us from having fun and doing what we want, but God’s laws bring joy to our hearts.
 They make us wise and strong.
 They reward us.
-They are a light for our path to show us the way to Him, and that brings joy to our hearts.
+They are a light for our path to show us the way to Him.

 Those who listen to instruction will prosper;